jackdoe/programming-for-kids/week-022.md

 while True:
     print("hello world")
 ```
 If you save it in the file `hello.py`, and you have to start it with `python hello.py`.
 Python is a program on its own, which will load the `hello.py` file and execute it line by line.
-The `python` program is called `interpreter` because it interprets the code, kind of like when you read a progra, trying to find out what it does, you interpret the code in your head and evaluate it.
+The `python` program is called `interpreter` because it interprets the code, kind of like when you read a program, trying to find out what it does, you interpret the code in your head and evaluate it.

-`c` and `c++` on the other hand are compiled languages, you need a program `gcc` for C and `g++` for c++ to transform your source code to machine code, that your computer will directly run, instruction by instruction.
+`c` and `c++` on the other hand are compiled languages, you need a program `gcc` for c and `g++` for c++ to transform your source code to machine code, that your computer will directly run, instruction by instruction.

 Lets start where everything starts, print "Hello World".
 Save the following program in a file `hello.cpp` (cpp for c plus plus).